myNBGcode/PostmanCollections/Account Information API/Account Information API v1.3/oauth2/README.md

 ------------------------------------------------------------------------------------------
 ### The API
 This API provides a standard RESTful interface that enables a user to:
+* Set consents for accounts
 * View their account list
 * View their account details
 * View their account balances
 * View their account transactions

-> Visit https://developer.nbg.gr/documentation/Accounts-Information-API-OAuth2-v12-5416 for the full API documentation
+> Visit https://developer.nbg.gr/documentation/Confirmation-Funds-API-OAuth2-v13-5674 for the full API documentation

 ### Authentication & Authorization (OAuth2)
 This API version uses the OAuth2.0 protocol for authentication and authorization, which means that a Bearer (access token) should be acquired.
 An access token can be retrieved using the client_id and client_secret of the APP that you created and subscribed in this API, and your own credentials (username, password) that you use to sign in the NBG Technology HUB.
 The scopes are defined below: